 Tackling Depression By Changing The Way You Think

-Teaching patients not to ruminate offers important coping skill for depression
+Teaching patients not to ruminate offers important coping skills for depression

 NORWEGIAN UNIVERSITY OF SCIENCE AND TECHNOLOGY